-A Health Clerk who has been trained in basic CPR and First Aid provides care to the students who visit the School Health Office.
-Some of the care provided by the Health Clerk, under the supervision of the District Nurses, include basic first aid, medication administration, immunization enforcement, and communicable disease control.
+A Health Services Assistant who has been trained in basic CPR and First Aid provides care to the students who visit the School Health Office.
+Some of the care provided by the Health Services Assistant, under the supervision of the District Nurses, include basic first aid, medication administration, immunization enforcement, and communicable disease control.

-Parents are encouraged to communicate with the School Health Clerk and District Nurses on any health related issues so we can better meet your child’s health needs in school to promote the best learning environment for your student.
+Parents are encouraged to communicate with the School Health Services Assistant and District Nurses on any health related issues so we can better meet your child’s health needs in school to promote the best learning environment for your student.

-To contact your student’s health clerk, please go to each school’s website.
+To contact your student’s health services assistant, please go to each school’s website.
 To contact the District Nurses, please go to Student Services Contact Us page.